Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 ------
 <ins>**A word from me:**</ins>

-I was really excited about creating a controller for DPR, and I must say, it was quite a challenging task.
-However, I became pretty obsessive about finding a solution and felt driven to share it with others as an open-source framework.
+I was really excited about creating a complete guide for Trajectory Planning for DPR, and I must say, it was quite a challenging task.
+However, I became pretty obsessive about finding a solution and felt driven to share it with others as an open-source ... thing.
 I hope you'll find it helpful.

 If you need to ask any questions, here's my email: arvin1844m@gmail.com

+And here are some of my Articles regarding these research:
+...WIP...

 ![delta_robot_urdf](https://raw.githubusercontent.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/main/raw_images/delta_robot_urdf.PNG)